AnneJ17/android-cheat-sheet/README.md

 * **What is PendingIntent?**

   A pending intent is a token that you give to another application.
 That is, If you want some one to perform any Intent operation at future point of time on behalf of you, then we will use Pending Intent.
-For example, the notification manager, alarm manager or other 3rd party applications).
+For example, the notification manager, alarm manager or other 3rd party applications.
 This allows the other application to restore the permissions of your application to execute a predefined piece of code.

 * **Types of data that can pass in intent**
   - Primitive types - we can pass primitive types via event but have to use serializable or parcelable to pass objects.